devinbost/pulsar_workshop/Run.Demos.md

 Please **NOTE** that for Astra Streaming (AS), this requires creating an AS tenant in advance and downloading the corresponding `client.conf` from the UI.
 This is because AS is a managed service and as a client application, it is impossible to get the cluster admin token like in a self-managed Pulsar cluster.
 The AS token for a client application is always associated with a particular tenant.

-# 3. Raw Input Data: IoT Sensor Reading Data
+# 3. Raw Input Data Sets

-For many of the scenarios in this repository, instead of letting random messages being published/produced/sent to a topic, the "producer" client application reads data from an actual **IoT sensor reading data** as the raw input data.
-These data are from a CSV file that is available from [sensor_telemetry.csv](./scenarios/_raw_data_src//sensor_telemetry.csv).
-Each line of the CSV file represents a particular IoT device reading of the following types at a particular time.
+For many of the scenarios included this repository, instead of letting random messages being published/produced/sent to a topic, the "producer" client application reads data from some standard datasets (normally in .csv format) that have realistic data sources.
+The sections below list these data sources.

+These raw dataset files are placed under the folder [**_raw_data_src**](./_raw_data_src).

+## 3.1.
+IoT Sensor Reading Data

+The first data source represents environmental sensor telemetry data that was collected from a series of three identical, custom-built, breadboard-based sensor arrays.
+Each array was connected to a Raspberry Pi devices.
+Each of the three IoT devices was placed in a physical location with varied environmental conditions.

+More details about this data source can be found from the Kaggle website ([link](https://www.kaggle.com/datasets/garystafford/environmental-sensor-data-132k)).
+At high level, each record in this data source represents a total of seven different readings from four sensors by an IoT device at a particular time.
+Each column/field of a record corresponds to one of the following readings:
 * Carbon monoxide
 * Humidity (%)
 * Light detection